 I have witnessed a few other options.
 There is a sleek and clever rotating stand that can be raised and lowered and rotated 360 degrees - just remember you'll need a chair with wheels in case it starts to malfunction.

 There's also hydraulics, meaning the TV appears magically from a cabinet like Chris Angel and disappears again with the push of a button when you tire of it.
 If you can afford either of these options please let me know what you do for a living as I would like to have your job.

 So to review: Base the TV size on the room size; Base the TV placement on your dearly beloved's viewing habits and let's not lose any more sleep on this one.
 How will you know who deserves the Oscars if you don't start getting through those DVDs?

-Gib Dreffel is a guest writer for Greentea Design - an online furniture store specializing in oriental furniture.
-They sell several exclusive TV stand designs, as well as a line of solid wood entertainment centers.
+Gib Dreffel was a guest writer for Greentea Design which was an online furniture store specializing in oriental furniture.

 *** The opinions expressed in this column are solely those of the authors and are not endorsed by Greentea Design.
-There is however some darn useful information if you can get through the sauciness.
-Please send any comments or opinions to firstname.lastname@example.org and who knows - Mr. Dreffel might even deign to read them.
+There is however some useful information if you can get through the sauciness.

 Hints and Things cannot be held responsible for any information given on this site nor do they necessarily agree with, or endorse, the views given by third parties.